-My best memories with my parents, was playing board games as a family and I have continued the tradition with my sons.
-We love Monopoly, Trivial Pursuit, Uno and Jenga.
-It doesn’t matter what you play, as long as you are having fun as a family, is all kids care about (and will remember).
+My best memories with my parents were playing board games as a family and I have continued the tradition with my sons.
+We love Monopoly, Trivial Pursuit, Uno, and Jenga.
+It doesn’t matter what you play, as long as you are having fun as a family, are all kids care about (and will remember).

-You can also play games via the PS4.
-Like Knowledge is Power and Hasbro’s Family Fun Pack (which includes an online version Trivial Pursuit and Monopoly).
+You can also play games via gaming consoles, like Knowledge is Power and Hasbro’s Family Fun Pack (which includes an online version Trivial Pursuit and Monopoly) on Playstation.

 It can be hard finding ways to keep the kids entertained all summer, but hopefully, the ideas above will help.